vicxojsks/tradehills-telegram-bot/README.md

-# tradehills-telegram-bot
+# 📈 Trade Hills Telegram Bot

-Telegram bot for Trade Hills /calculate command
+A simple Telegram bot for calculating position size using /calculate.

+### 🧮 Usage: